 To do this, simply select CMYK from the Color Mode drop-down menu.
 The swatch will convert to the closest CMYK match for that color.
 Click Add and then Done.

 Repeat the process from Step 2, hovering the Eyedropper Tool (I) over different areas of your image to pick up a range of colors.
-Convert to CMYK if needed, and add to the Swatches panel.
+Convert it to CMYK if needed, and add it to the Swatches panel.

 You can apply your new swatches to elements in your document, such as text, shapes, and frames.
-From a single image you can extract a huge range of different colors, all of which will complement the image and your InDesign layout as a whole.
+From a single image, you can extract a huge range of different colors, all of which will complement the image and your InDesign layout as a whole.

-3. Use the Tool to Copy Formatting
+3. How to Use the InDesign Pipette to Copy Formatting

 I want to apply the same formatting to a quote pulled out from the main body of the text.
 In order to do this, highlight the text you want to apply the formatting to, using the Type Tool (T).